kychanova/neuro_coref/README.md

 them.
 To do that the model consider all spans up to max_span_len (hyperparameter), compute mention score for everyone (via feed-forward-neural-network), prune it by this score.
-The spans that was leaved are assumed mentions.
+The spans that were left are assumed mentions.
+Span representation is concatenation of vectors for the first and last tokens of the span and so-called head word vector (attention over all tokens in the span).
+You can use any word embeddings, e2e-coref model's
+authors: Kenton Lee et al. proposed trainable contextualized embeddings (Fig. 1).
+The method consists of bidirectional LSTM with concatenation of GloVe, Turian, and CharCNN vectors as inputs.
+But you can use another embeddings like ELMO or BERT.
 ![img_1.png](images/img_1.png)
 Figure 1.
 First step of the model.
 Source: "End-to-end Neural Coreference Resolution" by Kenton Lee et al.